iter8-tools/iter8/CONTRIBUTING.md

 #### Add tests
 Add integration tests for Iter8 hub in the `.github/workflows/tests.yaml` file.

+#### Versioning
+Iter8 experiment charts are Helm charts under the covers, and are semantically versioned as per [Helm chart versioning specifications](https://helm.sh/docs/topics/charts/#charts-and-versioning).
+Every change to the chart must be accompanied by an increment to the version number of the chart.
+For most changes, this would mean an increment to the patch version (for example, the `version` field in `Chart.yaml` might need to be incremented from `0.1.0` to `0.1.1`).

 ### Iter8 docs
 This is the source for Iter8 documentation.
 Uses [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/).